Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 In 2006, Oprah Winfrey was the highest-paid television entertainer in the United States, earning an estimated $260 million during the year.

-In the summer of 2006, Oprah Winfrey took her staff and their families (1,065 people in total) on vacation to Hawaii to celebrate two decades on national TV and to thank her employees.
+In the summer of 2006, Oprah Winfrey took her staff and their families, totaling 1,065 people, on vacation to Hawaii to celebrate two decades on national TV and to thank them for their hard work.

 January 2007: Oprah Winfrey Leadership Academy for Girls Opens

-On September 8, 2007, Oprah Winfrey held a fundraiser for Barack Obama at her Santa Barbara estate during his presidential campaign.
+On September 8, 2007, Oprah Winfrey held a fundraiser for Barack Obama at her Santa Barbara estate to support his presidential campaign.

-September 10, 2007: First Appearance on The Oprah Winfrey Show
+September 10, 2007: Letterman Appears on The Oprah Winfrey Show

-December 9, 2007: Oprah Joins Obama for Rallies in South Carolina
+December 9, 2007: Rally with Barack Obama in South Carolina

 On December 9, 2007, Oprah Winfrey joined Barack Obama for a rally in Columbia, South Carolina, which drew a crowd of nearly 30,000 people, the largest for any political event of 2007.